New quasi-Einstein metrics on a two-sphere: Introduction

 \subsection{Acknowledgements}

 MD is grateful to Jan Derezi\'nski for helpful discussions.
 JL acknowledges support by the Leverhulme Research Project Grant RPG-2019-355.
 HK acknowledges the support of the NSERC Grant RGPIN-2018-04887.
 AC acknowledges the support of the Cambridge International Scholarship.
+The work of AC and MD was partially supported by the Simons Foundation grant (award no. SFI-MPS-T-Institutes-00010825) and from State Treasury funds as part of a task commissioned by the Minister of Science and Higher Education under the project {\em Organization of the Simons Semesters at the Banach Center - New Energies in 2026-2028} (agreement no. MNiSW/2025/DAP/491).